 Ask these key questions first:

-- Is this transaction over $100,000, where wire fees become negligible percentages?
+- Is this transaction over US$100,000, where wire fees are negligible as a percentage?

 - Does this international payment need to settle within 1-5 business days specifically?